Atacama Region, Chile

 The Maricunga project lies adjacent to the Chile-Argentina Highway 31, 170 km northeast of Copiapo and 250 km from the port of Caldera.
 A 23kV power line crosses the property and is connected to Chile’s 220kV power grid.

 Maricunga is a high-quality brine resource with high brine grades, high flow rate characteristics and high drainable porosity and permeability.
-The 2017 JORC and NI 43-101 compliant resource estimate for the deposit totals 2.15 Mt LCE & 5.7 Mt KCl from surface to 200m depth.
+The 2019 JORC and NI 43-101 compliant resource estimate for the deposit totals 2.07 Mt LCE & 5.38 Mt KCl from surface to 200m depth.
 Significant potential for resource expansion lies in an exploration target of 1.0 – 2.5 Mt of LCE and 3.0 – 6.6 Mt of KCl between 200m and 400m depth.
-The exploration target has been drilled to 360m and remains lithium enriched and open at depth (complete details are provided in resource tables and technical reports).
+The exploration target has been drilled to 360m and remains lithium enriched and open at depth.

 The project has the potential for a multi-decade mine life in its currently defined resource to 200m depth, with the possibility for substantial resource expansion in an exploration target at 200-400m depth.

 The Project’s Environmental Impact Assessment (EIA) was approved in February 2020.
 Project financing is targeted in 2020 and the start of construction at the end of Q321.